abilityboard/100-days-of-code/log.md

 **Thoughts:** Next I need to figure out how to insert the appropriate icon for the conditions.

 **Link to work:** [Current Weather](http://codepen.io/smauer/full/ggbgwG/)

+### Day 3: January 5, 2017

+**Today's Progress**: Not much, mostly reading and figuring things out.
+Did a few of the Intermediate Algorithm Scripting steps for fun.

+**Thoughts:**: Some days there's just not much visible progress.

+**Link to work:** Nope, nothing today.
+Just plotting and trying to learn.